1917 Guatemala earthquakes: History

-The French magazine L'Illustration on its 12 January 1918 issue reported on a telegraph cable from 31 December 1917 that Guatemala city had been completely destroyed: two hundred thousand people were left homeless and there were about two thousand deaths.
+The French magazine L'Illustration in its 12 January 1918 issue reported on a telegraph cable from 31 December 1917 that Guatemala city had been completely destroyed: two hundred thousand people were left homeless and there were about two thousand deaths.
 The city's monuments were lost.
 In 1920, Prince Wilhelm of Sweden arrived in Guatemala on a trip along Central America; his journey took him to Antigua Guatemala and Guatemala City where he saw that the recovery efforts were still not complete and the city still lay in ruins.
 There was still dust whirling in thick clouds, penetrating everywhere – clothes, mouth and nostrils, eyes and skin pores – visitors got sick until they got used to the dust; the streets were not paved and only one in three houses was occupied, as the others were still in ruins.

 How the Guatemala City general cemetery appeared before the earthquakes.
 It was completely destroyed and never fully restored.

 Public buildings, schools, churches, the theater, and museums were all in the hopeless state of desolation in which they were left by the earthquake.
 Bits of roof hung down the outsides of the walls and the footway was littered with heaps of stucco ornaments and shattered cornices.
 A payment of some hundred dollars would ensure that a house that had been marked as insecure with a black cross was then deemed as done with its necessary repairs, allowing the owners to leave the houses empty and in ruins.

 It was at the Guatemala City General Cemetery that the devastation was most evident: all was demolished on the night of the earthquake and it was said that about eight thousand dead were shaken from their graves, threatening pestilence to the city and forcing the authorities to burn all of them in a gigantic bonfire.
 The empty tombs were still open in 1920 and no attempt had been made to restore the cemetery to its original condition.